How to Stay Productive in Your Business When the Kids are Home for the Summer

 If something needs your attention during your normal working hours, utilize late evenings or early mornings to fit that extra work in.

 Be realistic about what you can accomplish each day.
 Set clear, achievable goals for your work and prioritize tasks based on their importance and deadlines.
-This helps you stay focused and motivated without feeling overwhelmed.
+This helps you stay focused and motivated without feeling overwhelmed while your kids are home for the summer.

 Open communication with your spouse, partner, or other family members is crucial.
 Discuss how you can support each other in balancing work and childcare responsibilities.
 Share your schedule so everyone knows when you need focused work time.